 The first personal computer i purchased was infected with the Windows 95 virus.
 I’m sure i hadn’t even heard about Linux at that point and, while we’re at it, let’s get something straight right off the bat: Linux is not an operating system!
 Linux is a part of Linux-based operating systems, known as the kernel.
-I’m a victim of this misunderstanding myself and, if there are no objections, i’m gonna go ahead and use the term ‘Linux’ here as if i never knew the difference.
+I’m a victim of this misunderstanding myself and, if there be no objections, i’m gonna go ahead and use the term ‘Linux’ here as if i never knew the difference.
+Now, back on point…

-Anyone who has had the misfortune of running Windows 95 might agree that it was an unstable, bug-riddled piece of… crap.
+Anyone who has had the misfortune of running Windows 95 might agree that it was an unstable, bug-riddled piece of crap.
 The Windows 98 virus was much better, relatively speaking, but was still full of bugs, problems and annoyances.
-I have to say though that it was a pretty good gaming OS.
+I have to say though that it was a pretty good gaming OS once you beat the thing into submission.
 The XP virus largely destroyed the gaming aspect of 98 when it was first released, but things improved a great deal as it matured.
-I used a heavily tweaked version of XP Professional for many years before migrating to a heavily tweaked version Windows 7 somewhere around 2011.
+I used a heavily tweaked version of XP for many years before migrating to a heavily tweaked version Windows 7 somewhere around 2011.
 Us weathered Windows users were smart enough to skip Vista as though it never existed.
-By the way, did you know there are people still using 95 and 98 as their daily drivers apparently?
-I’m not sure what to think about that (actually i am, i just don’t want to dump on them), but i wouldn’t be surprised if they are safer with 95 than 10 these days since there’s probably no one writing viruses for the stupid thing any longer.
+By the way, did you know there are still people using 95 and 98 as their daily drivers apparently?
+I’m not sure what to think about that (actually i am, i just don’t want to dump on them), but i wouldn’t be surprised if they are safer with 9x than 10 these days since there’s probably no one writing viruses for the stupid things any longer.

-Around the time i was using Windows 98, or rather around the time it was using me, as Richard Stallman might say, i started to become interested in the inner workings of Windows, computer security and digital privacy.
-The exceedingly bright chap that i am (0.003% of the time), i quickly deduced that running a closed-source, proprietary operating system from a company well-worth hating was probably not conducive to maintaining an acceptable level of control over my digital belongings.
-This revelation was further reinforced upon discovering the forum post, ‘Microsoft’s Really Hidden Files‘, by “The Riddler” on f**kmicrosoft.com (you can fill in the blanks – i try to run a clean shop here, more or less).
-I believe that domain was eventually confiscated by Microsoft which i think is quite fitting, don’t you?
-I think they should ‘ing’ it to ‘f**kingmicrosoft.com’ and use that as their official domain.
+Around the time i was using Windows 98, or rather around the time it was using me, as Richard Stallman would say, i started to become interested in the inner workings of Windows, computer security and digital privacy.
+The exceedingly bright chap i am (0.003% of the time), i quickly deduced that running a closed-source, proprietary operating system from a company well-worth hating was probably not conducive to maintaining an acceptable level of control over my digital belongings.
+This revelation was further reinforced upon discovering the forum post, ‘Microsoft’s Really Hidden Files‘, by “The Riddler” on fuckmicrosoft.com.
+I believe that domain was eventually confiscated by Microsoft at some point which i think is quite fitting, don’t you?
+I think they should ‘ing’ it to ‘fuckingmicrosoft.com’ and use that as their official domain.
 Anyway, my reading of that article eventually led to my being put in contact with a cop who, as i recall, had something to do with computers or computer forensics or was the computer geek at work or maybe he knew what a computer was or something.
 It was a long time ago.
-I asked him several — apparently one too many — questions about what kind of personal data Windows stores it and how it stores it and how that data is used by law enforcement (LE) to screw over the people that paid for an OS that spies on them.
-Having thought i’d established an acceptable level of trust with the guy after several emails over the course of several days/weeks, i finally uncorked the question that was burning a hole in my curious little bean: Can LE access a Windows computer remotely without first installing a RAT (Remote Access Tool – think ‘Trojan’)?
+I asked him several (and apparently one too many) questions about what kind of personal data Windows stores it and how it stores it and how that data can be used by LE (that’s “Law Enforcement” for you nooblets) to screw over those that paid for an OS which spies on them.
+Having thought i’d established an acceptable level of trust with the guy after several emails over the course of several days/weeks (it’s called “social engineering” nowadays), i finally uncorked the question that was burning a hole in my curious little bean: Can LE access a Windows computer remotely without first installing a RAT (Remote Access Tool – think “Trojan”)?
 His non-answer answer was, “What do you think?”.
-At that point he apparently thought i didn’t need to think any more and so he broke off contact as i recall.
+At that point he apparently thought i didn’t need to ask any more questions and so he broke off contact as i recall.

 I don’t think it was long after that when i started playing with Linux… or was it the other way around?
-I recall booting Mandrake, Red Hat, SUSE, Debian and likely one or two others over the course of several years and every attempt i made to familiarize myself with Linux resulted in tragedy followed by regret followed by my retreat back to my safe space: Windows.
+I recall booting Mandrake, Red Hat, SUSE, Debian and likely one or two others over the course of several years and every attempt i made to familiarize myself with it resulted in tragedy followed by regret followed my prompt retreat back to my safe space: Windows.
 Part of my Linux problem was that it worked quite differently and so i simply wasn’t comfortable with it.
 Another problem was that every distribution had major bugs.
 Lots of major bugs.
 And they still do.
 ALL of them.
 I found Linux to be very fragile compared to Windows.
-I also found it to be too limiting, which i’m sure will surprise some Linux fanboys.
-Often there were no good software counterparts to Windows stuff and the hardware drivers were garbage in many cases.
+I also found it to be too limiting, which i’m sure will shock some Linux fanboys.
+Often there weren’t any good software counterparts to Windows stuff and many hardware drivers were garbage.
 If a driver worked at all, that’s pretty much all it did.
-Most of the granular settings for coaxing the most out of your expensive ‘octa-core giga-capable nano-tech’ hardware simply didn’t exist.
-The lack of stability was the worst of it though.
+Most of the granular settings for coaxing the most out of your expensive ‘octa-core giga-capable quantum-tech’ hardware simply didn’t exist.
+The lack of stability was the worst though.
 I remember booting a very mainstream distribution and changing some benign setting for whatever and *poof*, it never booted again.
-On another occasion i was playing around with another mainstream distribution when my drunk neighbor chainsawed my electric pole because he needed firewood (lie) which caused the power to go out (whatsa BPS?).
+On another occasion i was playing around with another mainstream distribution when my drunk neighbor chainsawed my electric pole because he needed firewood (lie) which caused the power to go out (semi-fact).
+This was before i knew what a backup power supply was.
 That OS never booted again either.
 What the hell???
-I rarely had these kinds of fundamental problems with Windows 98, much less with XP which was a full 3.3 orders of magnitude more robust than Linux at that time (it’s only 2 now).
+I rarely had these kinds of fundamental problems with Windows 98, much less with XP which was a full 3.307 orders of magnitude more robust than Linux at that time (it’s only 2 now).

-Though i was fine with Windows from a usability standpoint, the fact that it was propitiatory, and the associated risks to my privacy, never left my mind and so i decided, come hell or high water, Windows 7 would be my last Microsoft OS, period!
-Then Windows 10 came out but once again we Microsoft-hating Windows users were smart enough to block the so-called “upgrade” that the monopolistic self-serving morons in Redmond wanted to infect us with.
+Though i was fine with Windows from a usability standpoint, the fact that it was propitiatory, and the associated risks to my privacy that goes with that, never left my mind and so i decided, come hell or high water, Windows 7 would be my last Microsoft OS, period!
+Then came Windows 10 but once again we savvy Microsoft-hating Windows users were smart enough to block the so-called “upgrade” that the monopolistic self-serving morons in Redmond wanted to infect us with.
 The utter, in-your-face assault to personal privacy that 10 presented was/is unbelievable.
-I was so disillusioned with Microsoft at that point that, even though i wasn’t running 10, i dumped Windows, switched to Linux and deleted all my heavily customized Windows installation images and license keys in order to make returning to that stink-hole as difficult and expensive as possible should i ever suffer a regression in ethics.
+I was so disillusioned with Microsoft at that point that, even though i wasn’t running 10, i dumped Windows, switched to Linux and deleted all my heavily customized Windows installation images and license keys in order to make returning to that stinky environment as difficult and expensive as possible should i ever suffer a regression in ethics.
 I was going to run Linux whether i liked it or not (i don’t) and that was that!
-This video of a guy ranting about Windows 10 kind of sums up my sentiments regarding Windows:
+This video of a guy ranting about Windows 10 kind of sums up one of my beefs with Windows:

-Linux has come a long way since i last went distro-hopping over a decade ago, but i have to say that some of the same problems exist still, though to a lessor degree in general.
-And although the drivers cover a much wider array of hardware, they can still be problematic or simply wimpy.
-For example, there is nothing like the good old kX Project sound card drivers for Linux that i’m aware of and therefor you can’t take full advantage of the Sound Blaster cards that the kX Project supported.
+Linux has come a long way since i last went distro-hopping well over a decade ago, but i have to say that some of the same problems exist still, though to a lessor degree in general.
+And although the drivers cover a much wider array of hardware, they can still be problematic and wimpy.
+For example, there is nothing like the good old kX Project sound card drivers which transformed some old Sound Blaster cards into a million dollar sound studio, free of charge.
 Nowhere was i able to find a driver for my laptop camera either, not that installing one would help much since i have tape over the lens.
 Stability is still an issue as well, though it appears Linux is more tolerant of hard resets at least.
 I’m currently running

-Linux Mint Manjaro Linux, but when i was running Mint, and even after a couple of major version releases and plenty of updates, on occasion my computer would still boot or resume from standby to a black screen where the log-on screen should’ve been.
-Really?
-The solution was to simply jab the ‘Esc’ key which caused the log-on screen to appear, but this is one of those most basic annoyances that simply should not exist.
+Linux Mint Manjaro Linux, but when i was running Mint, and even after a couple of major version releases and plenty of updates, on occasion my computer would still boot or resume from standby to a black screen where the log-on screen was supposed to be.
+Really???
+The solution was to simply jab the ‘Esc’ key which caused the log-on screen to appear, but this is one of those most basic issues that simply should not exist.

-- you get to choose what distro you want and, in doing so, the average user has little choice but to use whatever software is in the repository that’s compatible with it
+- you get to choose what distro you want and, in doing so, the average user has little choice but to use whatever software is in the repository that’s compatible with that particular distribution

-- you get to choose the desktop you want to and, in doing so, you neuter the selection of software you can use or end up installing mega-massive dependency packages for desktops you don’t want
+- you get to choose the desktop you want to and, in doing so, you further neuter the selection of available software or end up installing mega-massive dependency packages you don’t want

 - you get to choose that you want more security holes than Windows if this guy is right